contiv/netplugin/docs/SETUP-BUILD.md

 	Already up-to-date.
 	$

+### Git Setup
+To setup the local fork and track `contiv/netlugin` as the master the following commands are required:

+	$ go get -d github.com/contiv/netplugin
+	$ cd $GOPATH/src/github.com/contiv/netplugin
+	$ git remote add johndoe git@github.com:johndoe/netplugin

+This allows to work with remote `johndoe` when pushing to your fork.

-### Sym Links
+### Alternative Setup with Sym Links
-In order to successfully build the environment I had to add a symbolic link in the Go directory tree so that the 'contiv' (original) path points to my fork...
-This helped:
+An alternative way to build the environment is to add a symbolic link in the Go directory tree so that the 'contiv' (original) path points to your fork...
+This helped in my case:

-	$ cd ~/go/src/github.com/
+	$ cd $GOPATH/go/src/github.com/
-	$ ln -s rschmied contiv
+	$ ln -s johndoe contiv
 	$ ls -l
 	total 4
-	lrwxrwxrwx 1 netplugin netplugin    8 Jul 16 16:35 contiv -> rschmied
+	lrwxrwxrwx 1 netplugin netplugin    8 Jul 16 16:35 contiv -> johndoe
-	drwxrwxr-x 3 netplugin netplugin 4096 Jul 16 16:38 rschmied
+	drwxrwxr-x 3 netplugin netplugin 4096 Jul 16 16:38 johndoe
 	$

 # Build
 We should be ready now to build the project.

-	$ cd ~/go/src/github.com/rschmied/netplugin
+	$ cd $GOPATH/src/github.com/johndoe/netplugin
 	$ make build
 	$ make unit-test